Harendrasingh1/MAUSAM-App/README.md

 A live demo of the React Weather App is available at [LINK TO LIVE DEMO](https://meek-cajeta-2eb2bb.netlify.app/).

 # Credits
-- The weather app was created by [s-shemmee](https://github.com/s-shemmee) as a final project for the SheCodes React workshop.
+- The weather app was created by [Harendra Singh](https://github.com/Harendrasingh1) as a final year project in IIIT Allahabad.
 - The app uses the SheCodes Weather API to retrieve weather data.

-# License
-This project is licensed under the MIT license.